RetroPie/RetroPie-Docs/docs/PC.md

 In some games your joystick/controller may be permanently fixed in one corner.
 For these games, edit dosbox-SVN.conf, find the [Joystick] section and set timed to false as below:

     timed=false

+rpix86 defaults to analog audio output, if you use HDMI audio you need to give -a0 parameter to rpix86